longrackslabs/awspec-kitchen-terraform/deck/01_awspec_kitchen_terraform.md

 - moves from a current state to target state (delta approach)
 - updates existing resources when allowed
 - recreates existing when updates are not allowed
+- calls `terraform apply` under the covers
+- would be nice to have a `terraform plan` equivalent, which is not available yet.  so be careful...
+- `terraform` bits are opaque, for example it not obvious where the tfstate files are kept and managed

 !SLIDE